 - Could the employee cause further harm if left in their current position? (e.g. A Social Worker accused of inappropriate behavior with a child)

 - Is the employee a potential threat/danger to others?

 - Are there other governing agency requirements? (e.g. State requirement to remove a health care employee accused of abuse)

 If the department determines to assign the employee to an alternative location, a letter will be given to the employee, informing them of this arrangement, the duration of which will be kept to the shortest amount of time that circumstances warrant.

 COUNTY OF SAN MATEO

-Unusual circumstances may occasionally occur that do not allow workers to be released for rest breaks.
+Unusual circumstances may occasionally occur that do not allow employees to be released for rest breaks.
 Rest breaks cannot be accumulated or “banked” for the purpose of taking longer breaks or leaving work early.
 If rest breaks are not taken, they are lost.
-Meal breaks must be no less than 1/2 hour, and cannot be skipped to reduce the work day.
+Meal breaks must be no less than 1/2 hour, and cannot be skipped to reduce the workday.

 We are also often asked how long an employee may work without being required to take a meal break.
-Employees are required to take a meal break of no less than 30 minutes if they work five hours or more.
+Employees are required to take a meal break of no less than 30 minutes if they work more than five hours.